ssurigithub/awesome-new-website/README.md

 Wouldn't you like to know!

-## adding some content here before pulling to local repo
+## adding some content here before pulling to local repository